kruizer23/hotframefx/docs/getting_started.md

 With the *Autostart* checkbox, you can select if you want to automatically start **HotFrameFx** each time you log into Windows.
 If you plan on using **HotFrameFx** on a regular basis, I recommend enabling this option.

+With the *Fullscreen* checkbox, you can select if you want to disable hot corner and edge actions, if another application is running in fullscreen mode.
+For example while gaming.

 ## User settings

 When you start and exit **HotFrameFx**, it automatically loads and saves your configuration in a user settings file called `HotFrameFx.cfg`, located in directory: